bytebl33d/bytebl33d.github.io/writeups/HackTheBox/Machines/infiltrator.md

 $ psexec.py -hashes ':1356f502d2764368302ff0369b1121a1' administrator@10.10.11.31
 ```

 Box rooted.
-No password reset.
-No exploit chain.
 Just pure ACL wizardry and a cert with too much ambition.
 Time to stroll into `C:\Users\Administrator\Desktop`, pop open that `root.txt`, and whisper sweet nothings to the final flag.

 **GG.
 Game.
 Over**